mrayhankhan/AngryBirds_LibGDX/README.md

 - `core`: Main module with the application logic shared by all platforms.
 - `lwjgl3`: Primary desktop platform using LWJGL3 (called 'desktop' in older docs).

-[Previous sections remain the same until Project Structure]

-### Project Structure

-#### Platforms
-- `core`: Main module with the application logic shared by all platforms.
-- `lwjgl3`: Primary desktop platform using LWJGL3 (called 'desktop' in older docs).

 #### Source Code Structure
 ```
 core/src/main/java/com/angrybirds/